 There are many issues I can discuss here under the broad topic of ADHD medication, so to set your expectations for this article I will tell you that this is NOT about the pros and cons of taking medication.
 This article is going to assume that your teenager or your college-age child is taking medication to manage their ADHD symptoms.
-There are important things kids need to know about their meds, and know how to manage taking responsibility for possessing their meds, that I don’t believe gets enough attention.
+There are important things kids need to know about their meds and know how to manage taking responsibility for possessing their meds, which I don’t believe gets enough attention.

 There is a huge problem nationwide with people (students and adults) using ADHD stimulant medication without having been properly diagnosed.
-We know that a significant number of college kids take Stimulants that were not prescribed to them, or were prescribed inappropriately, in an effort to deal with academic pressures.
-There are also people using Stimulants as part of a weight loss strategy.
+We know that a significant number of college kids take stimulants that were not prescribed to them, or were prescribed inappropriately, in an effort to deal with academic pressures.
+There are also people using Stimulants as part of a weight-loss strategy.
 There are even students who use Stimulants intentionally to prolong the amount of time they can consume alcohol.

-I am not going to focus here on the ethical issues of students who do not have ADHD using Stimulant medication, except to say that some compare it to athletes using performance-enhancing drugs.
+I am not going to focus here on the ethical issues of students who do not have ADHD using a stimulant medication, except to say that some compare it to athletes using performance-enhancing drugs.
 And as for those who choose to take Stimulants to manage their weight or to mess with the effects of Alcohol, frankly, that is their concern.
 My concern is with your children, the ones who are legitimately taking their ADHD Stimulant medication to help them.

 How do we best support kids and prepare them to safely, effectively, and appropriately manage the storage and use of their ADHD Stimulant medication?

 There is a myriad of issues that students must be aware of and prepared for regarding possessing and using what is legally known as a Controlled Substance – which ADHD Stimulant medications are.
 Unfortunately, many prescribers are not adequately discussing and educating the students or parents, and also many kids have been on their meds since they were young when the issues may not have been yet relevant.